skiselev/radio-86rk/Project_Notes.md

 * The keyboard uses Cherry MX keys.
 Some people that have built my [Omega Home Computer](https://github.com/skiselev/omega) project had success replacing them with Chinese clones (Kailh brand?!)
 * Keyboard Layout - Version 1.4
   * Version 1.4 uses QWERTY layout.
 Note that location of math, punctuation and other special symbols is a bit different from typical modern QWERTY keyboard
-  * Common keycaps can be used, XDA or DSA keycaps are recommended, as they have uniform shape regardless of the row.
+  * Common Cherry MX compatible keycaps can be used.
+XDA or DSA keycaps are recommended, as they have uniform shape regardless of the row.
 XDA have a bit more vintage, rounded feel to them too
 * Keyboard Layout - Versions 1.0 - 1.3
   * The keyboard layout is [JCUKEN](https://en.wikipedia.org/wiki/JCUKEN).
 The keys are labeled on the PCB's silkscreen for your convenience.
 The JCUKEN layout is a standard Cyrillic/Russian keyboard layout with Latin letters placed with similar Cyrillic letters.
 It might be a bit of pain to get used to :smile:
   * Since JCUKEN keycaps are not readily available, in my build I've used blank [Cherry MX compatible keycaps](https://www.amazon.com/dp/B07GP29DQF/), and printed the letters on transparent labels using a label printer